getaclue/getaclue.github.io/_pages/about.md

 I am always learning and experimenting on my own time.
 My computer science foundation, coupled with software engineering training, allows me to jump into any code base and any language.

 - computer science foundation using Java and C
-- been enjoying Swift lately
+- enjoying JavaScript lately
 - familiar with Ruby (Ruby on Rails, Sinatra)
-- familiar with Javascript (React, React Native, Ember, ES2016, ES2017, and ES2018)
+- familiar with Javascript (Node.js, React, React Native, Ember, ES2016, ES2017, and ES2018)
-  - familiar with jQuery [but I prefer to use Javascript](http://youmightnotneedjquery.com/) nowadays
 - familiar with HTML5
 - familiar with CSS3/SASS/Less
 - familiar with multi-language and accessibility compliance